 - After borrowing, fill out the feedback form and email to email@example.com

-To borrow Jackie French Travelling Suitcase a case in Queensland visit:
+To borrow Jackie French Travelling Suitcase for a Queensland visit:

-To borrow a case in other states and territories contact:
+To borrow a Jackie French case in other states and territories contact:

 The project was funded by Arts Qld and the Ipswich District Teacher-Librarian Network.

 For further information see Jenny Stubbs’ blog on the Arts Qld website: http://www.arts.qld.gov.au/blog/index.php/travelling-suitcases/